ntop/ntopng/doc/src/api/python/index.rst

    python3 alerts.py -n http://localhost:3000 -i admin -p password -i 0

-The below example is printing alert statistics, please see below a code snippet for achieving the same in your python application:
+This sample application is printing alert statistics, please see below a code snippet for achieving the same:

 .. code:: python